temporalio/edu-102-typescript-code/exercises/testing-code/README.md

 ## Setup

-You'll need two terminal windows for this exercise.
+You'll need three terminal windows for this exercise.

+1. In one terminal, run `temporal server start-dev --ui-port 8080 --db-filename clusterdata.db` to start the Temporal server.
+For more details on this command, please refer to the `Setting up a Local Development Environment` chapter in the course.
-1. In all terminals, change to the `exercises/testing-code/practice` directory.
+2. In the other terminals, change to the `exercises/testing-code/practice` directory.
-2. In one terminal, run `npm install` to install dependencies.
+3. In one terminal, run `npm install` to install dependencies.

 ## Part A: Running a Test